Do you refresh your bedrooms for summer?

 This is definitely one of my most favorite tips for a guest bedroom refresh for summer.

-I also love to tie the colors of the room into the flowers so they truly compliment the space and are soothing to the eye.
+I also love to tie the colors of the room into the flowers so they truly complement the space and are soothing to the eye.

 Pick neutral bedding that you can add color to with pillows and blankets.